Endorsement History and Overview

 4. Infant Mental Health Mentor

-Each level recognizes the educational experiences, specialized in-service training experiences, and work experiences appropriate for best service outcomes for infants, very young children, and families.
-Detailed information about the requirements for specialized education, work, in-service training, and reflective supervision/consultation experiences are different at each level and can be found under Competencies & Requirements.
+Each category recognizes the educational experiences, specialized in-service training experiences, and work experiences appropriate for best service outcomes for infants, very young children, and families.
+Detailed information about the requirements for specialized education, work, in-service training, and reflective supervision/consultation experiences are different at each category and can be found under Competencies & Requirements.

 NMAIMH endorsement decisions are not made on the basis of race, sex, age, religion, color, national origin, marital status, physical ability, sexual orientation, or any other basis prohibited by state or federal law.